Blendify/blender-manual/blender_docs/manual/interface/undo_redo.rst

 .. tip::

-   The *Adjust Last Operation* region can be hidden by :menuselection:`View --> Adjust Last Operation`
+   The *Adjust Last Operation* region can be hidden by :menuselection:`View --> Adjust Last Operation`.

 .. _bpy.ops.ed.undo_history: